-As one of 120+ artists, I have contributed to the trilogy Satan’s Democracy, Satan’s Delirium and Satan’s Death; an immersive theatre and art manifestation re-imagining Michail Bulgakov’s Master and Margarita; a continuous happening extended over three years and 3500 square metres… where my part was the making of a Passage Room on the third floor – neighbouring the Prime Minister’s bedroom and the gloomy home of the sweatshop workers, somewhere halfway between the uncanny Forest and the cursed flat of Woland.
+As one of 120+ artists, I contributed to the trilogy Satan’s Democracy, Satan’s Delirium and Satan’s Death – an immersive theatre and art manifestation re-imagining Michail Bulgakov’s Master and Margarita; a constant happening, extended over three years and 3500 square metres… where my part was the making of a Passage Room on the third floor, close to the Prime Minister’s bedroom and the gloomy dwelling of the sweatshop workers, somewhere halfway between the uncanny Forest and the cursed flat of Woland…

 Passage Room part 1: Satan’s Democracy (2015)